vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video Here

 Now things are beginning to get funky.
 Taking the plane to the power of $$i$$ seems to invert it in a different sense.
 The values now halve with angle, and are rotated counter-clockwise with magnitude.
-The interpolation shows two poles being removed in a non-symmetric spiral fashion.
+The interpolation shows two poles being removed in an asymmetric spiral fashion.

 ### Power of -i